nxus/pipeliner/README.md

 ### task

-Defintes a task for a pipeline and a stage.
+Defines a task for a pipeline and a stage.
+Creates the pipeline if it does not already exist;
+adds the stage if it does not already exist.
+If multiple tasks are defined for a stage, they are run in the order defined.

 **Parameters**